Theatre of Living Arts: History

 In 1978, the American Theater Arts for Youth used the venue for several productions including: Babes in Toyland, The Adventures of Tom Sawyer and The Wizard of Oz.
 It left the venue in 1982 to seek a bigger audience.
-By November 1980, the theatre was once again in financial trouble.
-The theatre folded once again in 1981.
+By November 1980, the theatre was in renewed financial trouble; it folded again in 1981.

-Stephen Starr purchased the building for $600,000 in March 1981.
-He hoped to bring his Starr nightclub to a bigger facility, however, this was prevented by the Pennsylvania Liquor Control Board and local residents of the neighborhood.
-Instead, Starr reopened the cinema under the name The Palace, however it closed again September 1981.
-In 1981, former employees Claire Brown Kohler, Eric Moore and Ray Murray began working on how to reopen the theatre.
+Stephen Starr purchased the building for $600,000 in March 1981, hoping to bring his Starr nightclub to a bigger facility; however, this was prevented by the Pennsylvania Liquor Control Board and local residents of the neighborhood.
+Instead, Starr reopened the cinema under the name The Palace, but closed it again in September 1981.
+That same year, former employees Claire Brown Kohler, Eric Moore and Ray Murray began researching ways to reopen the theatre.
 Together, they formed the Repertory Cinema, Inc. (later becoming the TLA Entertainment Group).
-When the theatre reopened, to save costs, the new team would travel round trip to New York City to exchange reels.
+To save costs when the theatre reopened, the new team planned to travel round trip to New York City to exchange reels.

-Due to the success of VHS and cable television, the cinema saw a decline in attendance.
-In 1985, the team then opened TLA Video to cater to that audience.
-The initial store opened next to the theatre, however, four additional locations were added throughout the Philadelphia metro area.
-All stores closed in 2011.
+Due to the success of VHS and cable television, however, the cinema experienced another decline in attendance.
+In response, the management team opened TLA Video in 1985 to reach that audience.
+The initial store opened next to the theatre; four additional locations were then added throughout the Philadelphia metro area.
+All of those stores closed in 2011.

-In 1986 the TLA premiered Jean-Luc Godard's Hail Mary which sparked outrage among Catholics.
-Many protesters picketed outside the TLA for a week while they showed the film.
+In 1986, the TLA premiered Jean-Luc Godard's Hail Mary, sparking backlash by many Catholic members of the community.
+Protesters picketed outside the TLA for a week while the theatre showed the film.

 In 1987, the cinema folded again.
-Allan Spivak purchased the theatre in September 1987 and renovations took place to convert the venue from a cinema into an off-Broadway type of venue.
-Its first show was a production of the 1986 Outer Critics Circle Awards winning (and 2014 Tony Award winning) musical Lady Day which opened October 21, 1987.
+Allan Spivak purchased the theatre in September 1987; renovations were then undertaken to convert the venue from a cinema into an off-Broadway type of venue.
+The newly-improved theatre's first show was a production of the 1986 Outer Critics Circle Awards-winning (and 2014 Tony Award-winning) musical Lady Day, which opened on October 21, 1987.